FredHutch/sc-training/dask/README.md

 so this script runs a little longer than 4 minutes when using 4 workers with a total of 8 cpu cores.

+A Dask cluster on Gizmo (our HPC cluster running SLURM)
+---

 Now let's start a new Dask cluster using the 'grabdask' script.
 When the script asks how many workers we want we answer 64.